mamounbs/zenfood-github/README.md

 # zenfood
-I had fun making this website as a college mini-project.
+I had some fun making this website as a mini-project at college.
-It's built only using HTML and CSS.
+It was built using only HTML and CSS.